Privacy Notice and Information Charter

 Working predominantly with the automotive industry, VCA processes and holds only a small amount of personal data on the UK population.

-This policy explains how VCA will comply with data protection law.
+This policy explains how VCA complies with data protection law.
 This includes the General Data Protection Regulation (GDPR), the Law Enforcement Directive, and other provisions contained within the Data Protection Act 2018.

 What is personal data?